Understanding Blog Policies

 A comment policy is giving potential commenters information on what is acceptable and what is not while commenting on your site.
 I don’t think every blog needs one, especially if you aren’t getting that many comments.
 However sites with a large and engaged following or anyone who posts controversial content may want one.
 The Blog Herald has the best post that explains more about comment policies and how to create one.
 If you do create one, I suggest linking to it above the comment box.

 Book Bloggers International has a post about writing a review policy although it sort of mixes a disclosure policy with it.
-On my blog Callista’s Ramblings I don’t have a separate Review Policy but do have a Review Section on my Work With Me page.
+On my blog Callista’s Ramblings I don’t have a separate Review Policy.
+I have a Review Section on my Work With Me page.

-Whereas a Review Policy is more for the companies you work with, a Giveaway policy would be more for your readers.
+A Review Policy is more for the companies you work with.
+A Giveaway policy would be more for your readers.
 If you want to include information for brands on what you are willing to do with regards to giveaways, include it in your review policy or on your work with me page.

 Examples of Giveaway Policies: